HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 So, if you want to print some text to the terminal, how to program in HVML?

-We can revise the first HVML program as follow:
+You can revise your first HVML program as follow:

 ```hvml
 <!-- Version 1 -->